SciCatProject/scitacean/tools/model-generation/README.md

 ```

 This overwrites the relevant files in the source directory.
-If will clean up the docker resources afterwards.
+It will clean up the docker resources afterward.

 See `generate_models.py` for options to configure the schema URL and output file paths.